Pi Cluster Documentation

 The following environment variables are configured

-• KEYCLOAK_URL: Endpoint where keycloak service is accesible
+• KEYCLOAK_URL: Endpoint where keycloak service is accessible

 • IMPORT_VARSIBSTITUTION_ENABLED: So variables defined within json configuration files can be substituted before importing the files